Google Meet vs Zoom In 2023: Which One Should You Use?

 Maximum Meeting Duration 24 hours 30 hours

-The clear winner here is Zoom, which allows you to hold larger meetings and webinars six hours longer than Meet does.
+Zoom is the clear winner, allowing you to hold larger meetings and webinars six hours longer than Meet.

 Accessibility

-If you’d like to know more about each app’s accessibility features, check out this Google Meet page and this Zoom page.
+If you’d like to know more about each app’s accessibility features, check out the Google Meet and Zoom pages.

 Recordings and Cloud Storage

-If you want to record your meetings to better keep track of what’s happened, you’re in luck!
+If you want to record your meetings to track what’s happened, you’re in luck!
 Zoom and Google Meet allow you to record your meetings and even provide some cloud storage for your recordings.

 However, Google Meet only allows recordings with its paid plans.
 And while Zoom allows you to record your meetings on a free plan, its cloud storage is only available on paid plans.